kurron/docker-oracle-jdk-8/README.md

 `docker-compose up` will launch the image in a simple test mode to ensure things are wired up correctly.

 ## Simple Usage
-The `/opt/launch-jvm.sh` script is available to launch the JVM and is the recommended means of doing so.
+The `/opt/launch-jvm.sh` script is available to launch the JVM and is convenient means of doing so.
 An example of how to use the script might look like this `ENTRYPOINT ["/opt/launch-jvm.sh", "-jar", "/opt/server.jar"]`.

 The environment variables in the container control some of the settings in the script: